aliciabierly/Rohlfs_Lab/README.md

 # Rohlfs_Lab

-This repository contains scripts I created while working in the Rohlfs lab.
+This repository contains scripts I have created while working in the Rohlfs lab.
 In the process of updating this repository at the moment.